jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 oof...
 I just had a thought, if I'm not using a video stream/buffer directly to OLED then this thing will be even worse/slower than these 3 sample images because the images have to be generated before displaying so it'll be even slower, damn.

+3:08 AM

+AHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH I did not give the dpad much slack so it is far away from the OLED

+this means...
+I can fit an 18650 cell... means the design will have to change again...

+the only reason I don't want the 18650 cell is it needs a case... otherwise it is an ideal form factor

+No I won't do it

+ugh man... it will just be a block, I'm losing drive to make this thing fancy because I gotta go back to reality soon

+3:53 AM

+Dang...
+I'm spent...
+I've got the base dimensions down just based on the wiring/volume.

+I'm aligning stuff/doing the screw holes now

 ---